 Ghosting in the Construction Industry Part 2

-In this six-part series, a Fort Lauderdale construction attorney at Cotney Construction Law is discussing the modern day issue of employees that “ghost” their employer, meaning they walked off the job without giving any form of notice.
+In this six-part series, a Fort Lauderdale construction attorney at Cotney Attorneys & Consultants is discussing the modern day issue of employees that “ghost” their employer, meaning they walked off the job without giving any form of notice.
 In the first part of this series, we explained some situations when ghosting occurs.
 In this section, we will discuss two common reasons people leave their position without any communication: a healthy job market and the influence of tech culture.

 The Impact of a Healthy Job Market

 Although there are many reasons why an employee may suddenly quit showing up to work without notice, one major culprit that has emerged is a healthy job market.
 With unemployment at its lowest percentage in decades, it’s an applicant’s market.
 In other words, many workers have more employment opportunities than they ever had before in their professional career, so if they don’t like their current position, they may elect to venture out and find a better one.

 This concept is even more prevalent in industries like construction as finding and hiring qualified, skilled laborers has become an extremely competitive market thanks largely to a skills gap shortage.
 If a worker is offered a better financial future at a different construction firm that immediately needs their services, their loyalty to their current employer may be compromised in the process.

 Shifting Attitudes and Tech Culture